CS 285 at UC Berkeley

 All homeworks should be done individually.

 For the final project, you may work in groups of up to three people.
 Each group will submit a report.
 The expectations for the project scope will increase depending on the number of students in each group, and for groups of two or three, we will also expect a short paragraph to explain the role of each group member along with the final report.
 From past experience, groups of two tend to be the most effective, though you may work in a group of three or alone.
 Groups larger than three are not permitted without special permission from the course staff.
-Note that you should form your groups before Oct 9, though you are strongly encouraged to do this much sooner so that you can start on your project.
+Note that you should form your groups before TBD, though you are strongly encouraged to do this much sooner so that you can start on your project.

 Late Policy